Key messages

 Burden of disease

-In 2018, infant and congenital conditions contributed 5% of the total disease burden for Indigenous Australians.
-The leading causes were pre-term and low birthweight complications, accounting for 28% of infant and congenital total burden (AIHW 2022).
+In 2018, infant and congenital conditions contributed 5% of the total disease burden for First Nations people.
+The leading causes were pre-term and low birthweight complications, accounting for 28% of infant and congenital total burden.
+The age-standardised rate of burden due to infant and congenital conditions for First Nations people was 2.2 times the rate for non-Indigenous Australians (AIHW 2022b).

-Data in the Findings section of this measure refer to singleton live births.
+The Findings section of this measure refers mostly to singleton live births.
 A singleton birth is the birth of one baby during a pregnancy.
 Multiple births are associated with low birthweight and as a result are generally excluded from analysis on low birthweight (AIHW 2020).

 In addition to this measure, see the Aboriginal and Torres Strait Islander Health Performance Framework (HPF) feature article Key factors contributing to low birthweight among Aboriginal and Torres Strait Islander babies for additional statistical analysis on birthweight and factors contributing to it.

-In previous Aboriginal and Torres Strait Islander HPF reporting, data on birthweight were based on the Indigenous status of the mother.
-In this section, most reporting is based on the Indigenous status of the baby—this information is available from 2013 onwards.
-Some information is reported based on the Indigenous status of the mother—this information has been available for a longer period (from 2005 onwards), with information of a suitable quality for all states and territories available from 2011.
+In this section, most reporting is based on the Indigenous status of the baby – this information is available from 2013 onwards.
+Some information is reported based on the Indigenous status of the mother – this information has been available for a longer period (from 2005 onwards), with information of a suitable quality for all states and territories available from 2011.

 |